-I ordered this cake from a local cake shop, The Cake Box.
-I work with them because they are fabulous to deal with.
+I ordered this cake from a local shop, The Cake Box; they are fabulous to deal with.
 The flavor is called “The Elvis”.
 It is a combo of banana cake with peanut butter icing, supposedly a favorite of Elvis.
 It’s also become a favorite with my friends and me, too!
-To make the cake extra tall, a styrofoam cake dummy was placed under the real cake and the entire thing was covered in fondant.
+To make the cake extra tall, a Styrofoam cake dummy was placed under the real cake and the entire thing was covered in fondant.

-I had planned this table with the idea of using blue jello in the buckets but ended up going with blue jelly beans instead.
-I actually think that was the better choice in terms of the "real world."
-While the jello would have looked more like water, I didn't like the idea of eating it out of metal favor buckets.
+I had planned this table with the idea of using blue Jello in the buckets but ended up going with blue jelly beans instead.
+While the Jello would have looked more like water, I didn't like the idea of eating it out of metal favor buckets.
 The flames behind the water buckets are cutouts from the napkin rings.

-This little polymer dalmatian and fire hydrant were purchased from Arts in Hand.
+The little polymer Dalmatian and fire hydrant were purchased from Arts in Hand.
 I have ordered from her a couple of times now.
 She's fantastic to deal with and the results of her handy work couldn't be cuter!

-I purchased these cookies from Sweeties by Kim.
-They're actually sold as "cow print" cookies.
-Shhhhhhhhhh.
-I actually didn't get to taste them but I was told they were awesome.
-I refilled the plate twice and they were gone as quick as I had them out.
+I purchased the Dalmatian cookies from Sweeties by Kim.
+They're actually sold as "cow print" cookies—shh!
+I refilled the plate twice and they were gone as quick as I had them out so I didn’t get to taste them…but I was told they were awesome.

 Again, these fire house cupcakes were a bit of a team effort!
 Edible Details created the fondant fire flame cupcake toppers, the Cake Box created the cupcakes and we inserted it all into our fire house cupcake wrappers.

-I really wanted to do something neat with the utensils as I have seen so many great ideas on Pinterest.
-So I came up with this packaging idea.
-It worked well and was used for the whole BBQ not just dessert.
+I really wanted to do something neat with the utensils so I came up with this packaging idea.
+It worked well and was used for the birthday BBQ as well as the dessert table.